Michael-Reefe/Loki.jl/README.md

 ```julia
 fit_cube!(cube_fitter)
 ```
 7. If fitting an integrated spectrum within an aperture, first create the aperture with the "make_aperture" function, then call the "fit_cube!" function with the aperture.
-Apertures can specified as `:Circular`, `:Rectangular`, or `:Elliptical`.
+Apertures can be specified as `:Circular`, `:Rectangular`, or `:Elliptical`.
 The following two arguments are the R.A. in sexagesimal hours and the Dec. in sexagesimal degrees of the center of the aperture.
 Then, if the aperture is circular, the next argument is the radius of the aperture in arcseconds.
 For rectangular apertures, there are 3 arguments for the width and height in arcseconds and rotation angle in degrees.
 For elliptical apertures, there are 3 arguments for the semimajor and semiminor axes in arcseconds and rotation angle in degrees.
 The `auto_centroid` option will automatically adjust the centroid of the aperture to the local flux peak.
 The `scale_psf` argument creates a list of apertures with increasing sizes that scale up at the same rate as the FWHM of the PSF scales up over the input wavelength range.
 ```julia
 ap = make_aperture(obs.channels[0], :Circular, "23:03:15.610", "+8:52:26.10", 0.5, auto_centroid=true, scale_psf=false)
 fit_cube!(cube_fitter, ap)